 There may be all sorts of new challenges and opportunities.
 You can choose what to do and when (but make sure you turn up for lectures and seminars!).
 Taking charge of your own money, paying bills and doing your own cooking and washing up are important (if not always enjoyable!) lessons that will set you up for the rest of your life.

 As a student, you’ll want to cook meals that are quick, easy, affordable and nutritious.
 Whether you’ve never cooked before or you’re a master chef, we've put together some simple recipes to get you started and inspire you.

 If you haven't met someone [in your flat] yet, knock on their bedroom door and introduce yourself.
 Small talk such as ‘how was your journey, where are you from, what are you are studying’ is a good way to start a conversation.
 Trust me, you will get sick of these questions by the end of Welcome Week!

 With so much going on it isn’t hard to find something that you’re interested in – and of course this is also a great way to meet people who share your interests.

 If you’re from the local area, you may be familiar with Nottingham, but coming to university will still be a new experience for you.
 If you’re living at home while you study, make sure you still get involved in different activities, clubs and societies so that you feel part of university life.

-There are events especially for local students during Welcome Week and we have a specific Facebook group for students who are not living in Halls of Residence for you to meet other local students studying at NTU.
+There are events especially for local students during Winter Welcome and we have a specific Facebook group for students who are not living in Halls of Residence for you to meet other local students studying at NTU.